svenvg93/svenvg93.github.io/_posts/2025-05-15-setup-ansible.md

 ansible -m ping homelab
 ```

-Each machine should return `"pong"` if SSH and the inventory are set up correctly.
+Each machine should return `pong` if SSH and the inventory are set up correctly.

-## First Playbook: Install `htop`
+## First Playbook: Install htop

 Let’s write a simple playbook to install a package on all your homelab servers.